AGI-Edgerunners/Template-of-Runners-Series/readmeBeforeREADME.md

 # Usage
 1. Write `config.json` file including your repo name and the description of it.

-2. The folder `papers` saves all papers you collected, and these papers classified by year(or other rule).
+2. The folder `papers` saves all papers you collected, and these papers classified by year(or other rules).

 3. Run ```python script.py``` to generate README.md automatically.

-4. Ignore the src/style.css, it doesn't work on github.

 # Format of writing the information of a paper to json file
 ```json